ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 **software**- This folder Contains all source code used to program and control the EV3 robot.

-**team**- This folder contains information about the team members, their roles, and team photos
+**team**- This folder contains information about the team members, their roles, and team photos.

 **video**- This folder contains our robot's run which is published on YouTube.